StarenseN/EtherStone/README.md

 ### Futher developement:

-multi files game with purse.py which will implement a wallet logic (to buy cards)
+multi files game with purse.py which will implement a wallet logic (to buy cards with in-game gold, experience)

 ### Dev is on hold